 Prospective graduate students - Welcome to the Department of Scientific Computing!
-We offer Master's and Ph.D. programs, open to students holding a bachelor's degree in the applied sciences, mathematics, computer science, computational science, or engineering.
+We offer Master's and Ph.D. programs, open to students holding a bachelor's degree in mathematical and physical sciences and engineering.

 The application procedure is the same for all students.